Is Wealth Management A Good Career Option? Scope & Salary

 What is Wealth Management?

-Wealth Management is the professional management of an individual’s wealth or assets, including cash, property, stocks, and bonds.
-It involves various aspects of financial planning, such as tax planning, estate planning and investment management to help individuals achieve their financial goals.
+Wealth management involves professionally managing an individual’s assets or wealth, which comprise cash, property, equities, and bonds.
+It includes tax planning and estate and investment planning to achieve financial goals.

 Why Become a Wealth Manager?